 “He (Gov. Chiles) loved the sausage and grits,” Janet said.
 “He’d come to the back door of the store to buy them.”

 Ed Chiles, Lawton’s son, buys Bradley’s grits for his restaurants on Anna Maria Island.
+Bradley's grits can even be found on the menu at Chef Art Smith's Homecomin' restaurant at Disney Springs.
 The sausage has even been a draw for international visitors exploring the Cotton Trail Tour.

 “The Germans love our sausage.”
 Janet said.

-In operation for almost 90 years, this little store out in the country continues to thrive.
+In operation for over 90 years, this little store out in the country continues to thrive.
 Why?